qvieth/myblog/content/posts/ecom_draft.md

 restructure the business plan:

 - current structure:
-  - inroduction
+  1. inroduction
-  - business plan and analysis
+  2. business plan and analysis
-  - marketing strateg
+  3. marketing strateg
+- new structure:
+  1. What need are you addressing?
+  2. What makes you different?
+  3. Who is your audience?
+  4. How is your business going to make money?
+  5. How will you promote your business?
+  6. What do you need to get started?
+  7. Appendix

-new structure for the business plan, i think it is easier to read and more logical, also each part i have suggestion what to add(the box untick is the suggestion, for example the competitive advantage part we should use SWOT or porter five factor to analyze the situation)
+new structure for the business plan, i like this structure more, the idea is more well-organized and easier to grasp for me. also each part i have suggestion what to add(the box untick is the suggestion, for example the competitive advantage part we should use SWOT or porter five factor to analyze the situation)

 so we will still keep the ideas which has been already written, we will just to reposition them to the new structure for example